A challenging race is a mind and body recalibration, and after this last year, with

 At 10 miles, the hills and technical running started to catch up with my legs.
 Even in the flat sections, I was entering survival mode.
 I’d be just hanging on for the rest of the race.
 At one point, a woman locked in behind me, sticking close through mile 11.
 I asked if she wanted to pass (the trails were often thin, rocky ditches surrounded by cacti).
 She answered, “Nope, you’re my pacer, and you’re fast on the downhills.”

-“We’ll see how long that lasts,” I mumbled back.
-By the time we came to the last wash, I felt like I was shuffling, just willing my legs move.
+to the last wash, I felt like I was shuffling, just willing my legs move.
 She passed me at that point, keeping a slightly steadier pace than I could muster.
 I caught up to another guy in the wash.
 We’d passed each other a few times, and I felt sure he’d drop me, but he ended up falling back.
 Finally, the trail dipped down into a small picnic area, and I realized we must be getting close to the finish.
 I could hear cheering in the distance and determined to run up the last hill.
 As I came over the rise, I could see the finish line.
 I was so relieved, I thought I’d start crying.
 I stuffed the emotion down and stretched out my strides to the

 finish.
 I was beat!

-They handed me a finisher’s medal–a horseshoe on a leather thong–and asked if I was okay.
-I didn’t understand their concern until I saw photos of the finish.
-I looked like my legs were going to give out any second!
+looked like my legs were going to give out any second!
 With difficulty, I hoisted my sneaker on the bench so they could cut off my timing chip, then greeted my mom, who had gotten into her role as pit crew, maintaining the fire throughout most of my 2:20 on the trail.
 After grabbing a drink and banana, I looked at the results and was shocked to see that I’d finished fourth for the women overall.
 The first three were in their 20s and 30s, and unfortunately, there were no masters awards (40 and over).
 Still, it was a great event with great energy and something for everyone—from the 10K first timer to the ultra-fanatic.

 Writing these play-by-play race reviews reminds me of why pushing my body to its limits feels like a release—everything is reduced to the choices, relationships, and narratives of the experience.
 A group of runners finds each other based on pace, and they talk about mountain lions, racing, beer, the landscape, and running strategies.
 Then there’s a stretch of solitude, where the sensations, sounds, and smells take over, where the runner focuses on her movements, assessing the state of exhaustion through each quadrant of the body: mind, legs, lungs, core, arms, feet… And then there’s survival, where she simply thinks about the diminishing time and distance, asking legs and lungs what they have left in the tank.
 She thinks about things that inspire her, of coaching wisdom, and occasionally her mind wanders, but mostly she just lives in her body and takes in the view when she can.
 Particularly given the precarious state of the world, I’m grateful that places like Oracle State Park exist–monuments to nature’s diversity, to human care that stretches beyond greed, and to the opportunity that such a place offers to experience one’s limits in the face of the wild and unexpected.